franjorub/webp-converter/README.md

 ## How to Use
 1. Drag and drop your images onto the designated area
-2. Select conversion options (if available)
-3. Click the "Convert" button
+2. Click the "Convert" button
-4. Download your newly converted WebP images!
+3. Download your newly converted WebP images!

 ## Contributing
 Contributions are always welcome!
 Feel free to open an issue or submit a pull request.